How-To Guide

 Choose the right assessment tool for the task

-Open Ergzo and tap "New Assessment."
-You will be asked to select an assessment tool.
-If the worker performs whole-body physical tasks like lifting, carrying, or bending โ€” choose REBA.
-If the work is primarily upper-limb repetitive work like assembly, data entry, or sewing โ€” choose RULA.
+Open Ergzo and tap “New Assessment.”
+If the worker performs whole-body physical tasks like lifting, carrying, or bending — choose REBA.
+For primarily upper-limb repetitive work like assembly, data entry, or sewing — choose RULA.
 For office workstation evaluations, choose ROSA.
 For manual lifting tasks with known load weights, use NIOSH.

 2

-Capture the posture โ€” live camera or gallery upload
+Capture the posture — live camera or gallery upload

-You have two options.
-For live assessment, point your phone camera at the worker while they perform the task โ€” Ergzo's AI will automatically detect body landmarks and track joint angles in real time.
-For gallery upload, use any existing photo or video of the worker and upload it directly into the app.
-The AI processes it automatically.
+For live assessment, point your phone camera at the worker — Ergzo’s AI will automatically detect body landmarks and track joint angles in real time.
+For gallery upload, use any existing photo or video and upload it into the app.
 A side-view or 45-degree angle typically gives the most accurate results.

 3